thePortus/djangular-gift/README.md

 @host $ yo djangular-gift
 ```

-When asked for the ansible-vault key, enter `vagrant`.
-This will allow provisioning.

 Now, launch the VM...
 ``` shell
 # Launch and provision the VM
 @host $ vagrant up
 ```

 Vagrant will now start the virtual machine and begin provisioning it.
-You will likely be asked to enter your password after several minutes.
-This portion may take a long time on slower machines.
+You will likely be asked to enter your user password after several minutes.

+You will also have to enter the ansible password.
+When asked for the 'vault password', enter `vagrant`.

 Ansible will then install several package managers (nodejs, npm, bower, & pip) which we will use to install all of our application's dependencies.
 Once it is finished, you will be back at the command line prompt.
+This portion may take a long time on slower machines.

 ---